 Employment-population ratio: the share of the CNP that is employed, expressed as a percent.

 Unemployed: all persons who had no employment during the reference week, but were available for work, and had made specific efforts to find employment at some time during the four-week reference period ending with the reference week.
+Workers expecting to be recalled from temporary layoff are counted as unemployed whether or not they have engaged in a specific job seeking activity.

 Unemployment Rate: the share of the civilian labor force that is unemployed, expressed as a percent.